mrterranova/Bootstrap-Portfolio/README.md

 9. **Protip**: Use the Chrome extensions [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) and [Browser Width](https://chrome.google.com/webstore/detail/browser-width/mlnegepkjlccabakompdmbcmdieaideh) to see the browser dimensions in Chrome.

 10. Deploy your new portfolio (now with media queries!) to GitHub Pages.

+### MY PROJECT

+You can view the project that I made here: https://mrterranova.github.io/Bootstrap-Portfolio/